 Take your traditional fields and crops and shift them 90 degrees.
 Today’s revolutionary farming methods save space and resources.

-Food Grown and Transported from Far Away
+Food Grown Far Away and Transported to You

-Today, vertical farming technology allows anyone, absolutely anyone, to grow local food sources within just a few days and bring fresh produce to the mass-market at supermarkets’ doorsteps.
+Today, vertical farming technology allows anyone- absolutely anyone- to grow local food sources within just a few days and bring fresh produce to the mass-market at supermarkets’ doorsteps.
 It doesn’t mean you must go and study agriculture before adopting this methodology.
 You don’t have to be a farmer or agronomist to try your hand at growing plants vertically.

 What is Vertical Farming?

 Vertical farming allows you to plant and grow your crops vertically, either stacked in layers or directly on a wall, instead of the traditional, horizontal way across acres of fields.
 You might apply vertical farming methods within a shipping container, on a rooftop, or in a climate-controlled unit in almost any indoor space.